knative/docs/docs/getting-started/deploy-function.md

 function source code is built into an OCI container image, pushed to a container registry and then deployed to your cluster as a Knative Service.

+If you followed the [Quickstart](./quickstart-install.md) section of the tutorial, you should already have a Docker daemon on your local machine.
-Deploying from a local build requires that you have a Docker daemon running on your local computer.
+Deploying from a local build requires that you have this available.
 Additionally, you must have a Docker registry that you can push to.
-Specify the registry using the `--registry` flag.
+In the commands shown below, you will indicate the registry using the `--registry` flag.
 Typically the registry is specified as `<registry>/<username>`, for example `docker.io/exampleuser`.